-Ensuring a pest-free environment is an imperative task faced by all in the hospitality industry.
-The existence of a pest infestation will almost certainly have a detrimental effect on an organisation’s reputation, employee relations and ultimately financial performance.
-Hotels can become susceptible to a number of pest problems.
-These include rodents, flies and cockroaches present in kitchen and dining areas as well as bedbug infestations which are becoming an all too common irritant within hotel accommodation.
+Ensuring a pest-free environment is an imperative task faced by all in the hotel and hospitality industry.
+The existence of a pest infestation will almost certainly have a detrimental effect on an establishment’s reputation, employee relations and ultimately financial performance.
+Hotels can become susceptible to a number of pest problems including rodents, flies, cockroaches in kitchens and dining areas in addition to bedbug infestations which have become more prevalent in recent years due to an increase in international travel.Get a Free Online Quote

 Integrated Pest Management (IPM) is a pest control management system focused on prevention and using pesticides as a last resort option so as to minimise environmental damage and compliment health and safety practices.
 IPM requires a collaborative approach between hotel management, staff and pest control contractors.
 Essentially it is a set of principles rather than a completely prescriptive model.